Apple A9: Design

 The A9 features an Apple-designed 64-bit 1.85 GHz ARMv8-A dual-core CPU called Twister.
-The A9 in the iPhone 6s has 2 GB of LPDDR4 RAM included in the package.
 The A9 has a per-core L1 cache of 64 KB for data and 64 KB for instructions, an L2 cache of 3 MB shared by both CPU cores, and a 4 MB L3 cache that services the entire SoC and acts as a victim cache.
 The A9 also features a custom PowerVR Series7XT @ 650 MHz GPU, featuring 6x custom shader cores and compiler from Apple.

 The A9 includes a new image processor, a feature originally introduced in the A5 and last updated in the A7, with better temporal and spatial noise reduction as well as improved local tone mapping.
 The A9 directly integrates an embedded M9 motion coprocessor, a feature originally introduced with the A7 as a separate chip.
 In addition to servicing the accelerometer, gyroscope, compass, and barometer, the M9 coprocessor can recognize Siri voice commands.

 The A9 has video codec encoding support for H.264.
 It has decoding support for HEVC, H.264, MPEG‑4, and Motion JPEG.

 The A9 features a custom storage solution, which uses an Apple-designed NVMe-based controller that communicates over a PCIe connection.
 The iPhone 6s' NAND design is more akin to a PC-class SSD than embedded flash memory common on mobile devices.
 This gives the phone a significant storage performance advantage over competitors which often use eMMC or UFS to connect to their flash memory.